Video Game: Mortal Kombat X

-- Suddenly Voiced: Reptile, this time, actually speaks, unlike the previous game where he just did grunts or hissing.
+- Suddenly Voiced: Reptile actually speaks this time, unlike the previous game where he just grunted or hissed.

 - Teleport Spam: Raiden as par for the course.
 But this time, one of his three new fighting styles ("Displacer") is awesomely devoted to this trope.
 Also, a Brutality of his is a delayed Tele-Frag on the victim.

-- Zigzagged with the Refugee Camp stage.
+- Zigzagged with the Refugee Kamp stage.
 There are some background characters who don't seem to care at all, while others are actively watching the bout and responding enthusiastically.

 - X Makes Anything Cool: A variation.
 The title is not pronounced "Mortal Kombat Ten", but rather "Mortal Kombat Ex".
 However "X" also still means "ten" in this case (see Double Meaning Title).